sailormoon/stopwatch/README.md

 # requirements
 1. The `RDTSCP` instruction and a compiler which supports C++11 or higher.
-2. Your processor must be an [Intel Nehalem (2008)](https://en.wikipedia.org/wiki/Nehalem_(microarchitecture)) or newer processor _or_ a processeor with an invariant TSC.
+2. Your processor must have an [Intel Nehalem (2008)](https://en.wikipedia.org/wiki/Nehalem_(microarchitecture)) or newer processor _or_ a processeor with an invariant TSC.
 If you do not meet these requirements, you can easily remove the `RDTSCP` code from the library and enjoy the other features.
-The relevant sections in the [The Intel Software Developer Manuals](http://www.intel.com/Assets/en_US/PDF/manual/253668.pdf) are at the bottom of this page.
+The relevant sections of the [The Intel Software Developer Manuals](http://www.intel.com/Assets/en_US/PDF/manual/253668.pdf) are at the bottom of this page.

 # usage
 ## timer